Facundo Farías

-Facundo Hernán Farías (born 28 August 2002) is an Argentine professional footballer who plays as an attacking midfielder for Estudiantes.
+Facundo Hernán Farías (born 28 August 2002) is an Argentine professional footballer who plays as an attacking midfielder for San Lorenzo, on loan from Estudiantes.

 Club career

 Farías started off with Escuela de Fútbol UNL, prior to having a stint in the academy of Corinthians Santa Fe.
 In 2015, Farías headed off to Colón's youth system.

 November 2019 saw the midfielder moved into the club's first-team squad, ahead of a Primera División home fixture with Atlético Tucumán.
 Farías' professional debut subsequently arrived, as he featured for the final nineteen minutes of a defeat at the Estadio Brigadier General Estanislao López on 2 November after replacing Mauro Da Luz.
 Farías scored three goals in eight Copa de la Liga Profesional matches; versus Defensa y Justicia, Central Córdoba and Atlético Tucumán.

 In July 2023, he was signed by Inter Miami, playing alongside fellow Argentine Lionel Messi.
 After suffering an anterior cruciate ligament injury in pre-season training, he was ruled out for the entire 2024 season.

 On 31 January 2025, it was confirmed that he had returned to Argentina to sign for Estudiantes.